Mariners vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Mariners vs. Yankees: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Anthony Rizzo and the New York Yankees take on J.P.
-Crawford and the Seattle Mariners at Yankee Stadium on Tuesday, at 7:05 PM ET.
+The Seattle Mariners and Teoscar Hernandez will hit the field against Billy McKinney and the New York Yankees at Yankee Stadium on Wednesday, with the first pitch at 7:05 PM ET.

-Bookmakers list the Yankees as -135 favorites on the moneyline, while giving the underdog Mariners +110 moneyline odds.
-The over/under is 7 runs for this contest (with -115 odds to hit the over and -105 odds on the under).
+The Mariners are -175 moneyline favorites in this matchup against the Yankees (+145).
+The contest's total has been set at 7.5 runs.

 Rep your team with officially licensed Mariners gear!
 Head to Fanatics to find jerseys, shirts, and much more.